9aia/thal/README.md

 ### Requirements

-To effectively use Maratongue, you will need:
+To effectively use Thal, you will need:

 - Basic understanding of Portuguese.
 - Access to a device with internet connectivity.